xmtp/xmtp-react-native/README.md

 ## Enable the example app to send push notifications

-Check out the `push-notifications-example` branch and follow instructions in the README
+Check out the `push-notifications-example` branch and follow instructions [in the README](https://github.com/xmtp/xmtp-react-native/blob/push-notifications-example/README.md).

 ## 🏗 Breaking revisions